egch/AngularJS_Demo/slides/data/demo/02_live_demo.md

 - **hierarchical**: if a property is not found, look up the parent scope

 - **unique source of truth**: use it for backend updates (REST) etc.

+---
+You may find _Batarang_ Chrome plug-in useful.

 !SLIDE left ======================
 ## $scope